msink/kotlin-ui/README.md

 It is almost similar to native cinterop, but designed to work with "big" Kotlin.
 Using under the hood `sun.misc.Unsafe` and `ffi`.

-But this can be used by anyone, for debugging in familiar and powerful IDEA, and then just compile to native.
+But this way anyone can develop debug in familiar and powerful IDEA, and then just compile to native!

 Lets try.

-Quick and dirty, just copy jvm-citerop to our working directory:
+First, uick and dirty, just copy jvm-citerop to our working directory:

     xcopy /E /I \src\kotlin-native\Interop\Runtime\src\jvm cinterop\jvm\
     xcopy /E /I \src\kotlin-native\Interop\Runtime\src\main cinterop\main\